-I sat in the Safeway parking lot the other day, finishing up my shopping list before diving into the distraction of the grocery store.
-As I was making sure I had those last-minute items listed, I glanced through my windshield and noticed an older lady struggling to load groceries into her car while keeping her cart from wandering off.
+As I was checking that I had those last-minute items on the list, I glanced through my windshield and noticed an elderly lady struggling to load groceries into her car while keeping her cart from wandering off.

-She was struggling to manage all the elements.
+The poor woman was struggling to manage all the elements.
 She fought to steady her cart.
 She grappled with popping the trunk open.
 And she tried to keep the hood of her coat from blowing off her head.
+And she was losing the battle.

 I noticed the sun-damaged paint peeling off her old Toyota Camry and watched as she tried to cinch her coat tighter, fighting the blustery wind.
-As she dug through her purse for the key, her cart slowly began to creep backward on her, headed toward a shiny new Ford F150 parked somewhat askew next to her.
-A shadow of confusion and frustration crossed her face.
-She didn't know if she should cinch the coat tighter, grab the escaping cart, or continue digging for the key.
+She dug through her purse for the key, and her cart slowly began to creep backward, heading toward a shiny new Ford F-150 parked askew next to her.

 David Clarke via unsplash